Life sketches of poets and other writers afford readers a glimpse into the writing process, backgrounding the creativity of each artist.

 McKuen's Real Talent and Humanity

-Despite his lack of poetic talent, Rod McKuen has been a compassionate, decent human being, who has a long list of well-deserved achievements.
+Despite his lack of poetic talent, the late Rod McKuen was a compassionate, decent human being, who had a long list of well-deserved achievements.
 No one can deny his success in music.
 He was nominated for an Oscar for the song "Jean," the theme song for the movie, The Prime of Miss Jean Brodie.

 McKuen's work was strong enough to impress none other than Frank Sinatra, who commissioned him to write a whole album of songs.
 And he was nominated for a second Oscar for his score of A Boy Named Charlie Brown.